-Implementation of these initiatives and directives has the potential to limit or curtail our operations, including the burning of fossil fuels at our coal-fired and some natural gas power plants.
+This estimate has been developed by the Colstrip operator and represents an initial high-level scoping estimate that will require significant refinement to narrow the range of costs, which is currently underway.
+Without change, implementation of existing climate related regulations have the potential to limit or curtail our operations, including the burning of fossil fuels at our coal-fired and some natural gas power plants.
 While we strive to comply with all environmental regulations applicable to our operations, it is not possible to determine when or to what extent additional facilities or modifications of existing or planned facilities will be required as a result of changes to energy and environmental laws and regulations, or new administrative or judicial interpretations or enforcement decisions regarding them.

-Estimated capital expenditures for environmental control facilities in 2024 and 2025 are not expected to be material.
 For more information on environmental regulations and contingencies and related capital expenditures, see Note 18 - Commitments and Contingencies, to the Consolidated Financial Statements.